About JIGSAW Thornbury

 How do we help?

-We provide regular activites such as our lending library and support groups.
+We provide regular activities such as our lending library and support groups.
 We also run bookable events in the holidays and after school.
-These activites include forest schools, horse riding, therapeutic music sessions and dance classes.
-We also run training sessions for parents and carers and run a scheme for our young volunteers.
+These activities include forest schools, horse riding, therapeutic music sessions and dance classes.
+We also run training and awareness sessions for parents and carers and run a youth club and young volunteers scheme.

 We help each other gain strength in an understanding and non judgemental environment.
 We are responsive to the needs of families, always looking to improve and expand what we do.